HesandaLiyanage/MovieAppInReact/documentation/js/react.md

 and then do this.
 as you can see with 'to' property we can set the path that it want to go yk.

+-------------------------b

+buttt
+you have another way to navigate use useNavigate() for that. and then store that shit in a variable and each time someone click something catch it with onClick and put a arrow function to do this- naviagte(-2) : (navigate = useNavigate())

+-2 means two back clicks.
+instead of that
+navigate('/home')